Line-of-sight shear in SLACS strong lenses II: validation tests with an extended sample: Introduction

 In \cite{Hogg:2025wac}, we modelled 23 strong gravitational lenses from the SLACS catalogue using the minimal LOS model, making the first measurements of the LOS shear, $\gamma_{\rm LOS}$.
 We further showed that seven of these 23 lenses have shear magnitudes at least $3\sigma$ away from the expected values for those lens and source configurations, as computed from an $N$-body simulation.
 Such large shear magnitudes have been attributed to unmodelled lens mass complexity, notably an octupole, otherwise known as `boxyness' or `diskyness' \citep{Bender1988, Etherington:2023yyh}.
 Fitting our 23 lenses with a model including an octupole in the lens mass, we found only a single case where the fit improved and the shear magnitude significantly decreased.
 We therefore concluded that the inclusion of the octupole does not systematically suppress shear magnitudes.

-In this companion paper to \cite{Hogg:2025wac}, hereafter referred to as Paper I\footnote{We invite those who may have previously read the Paper I pre-print to consult the latest version, as the results are significantly improved over the manuscript's first iteration.}, we present the results of modelling a further 27 strong gravitational lenses from the SLACS sample using the minimal LOS shear model with the aim of measuring LOS shear in all of these lenses.
+In this companion paper to \cite{Hogg:2025wac}, hereafter referred to as Paper I, we present the results of modelling a further 27 strong gravitational lenses from the SLACS sample using the minimal LOS shear model with the aim of measuring LOS shear in all of these lenses.
 Following the aforementioned conclusions of Paper I, we focus on data properties unrelated to the lens mass modelling, namely the redshifts of the lenses and sources, and the filters, PSF, flux and signal-to-noise ratio of the images, and explore correlations between these features and our measured shear magnitudes.